Boteval/compare-classifiers-example/README.md

         2.2 a mapping file from header names used in your CSV → to names used by this program. see sample mapping file below.

-3. Either: in a terminal session, run: `lein run`
+3. in a terminal session, run: `lein run`

 ## Sample Mapping file